-We set up an involvement network for people in We hosted virtual and in-person groups and events throughout the year, sharing expertise and the EB community to encourage members to get resources and connecting members with others involved in research, be a patient representative, in the EB community.
-Our annual Members' play a part in lobbying for EB support and weekend took place in-person for the first time funding, steer our fundraising, review our EB since the pandemic.
-Members, their families, staff, information and communications and influence volunteers, researchers, healthcare professionals what we do. and all involved in the event were pleased to be We initiated a number of projects for launch able to return to having the opportunity to meet in 2023 including a quantitative quality of life and connect as a community, sharing knowledge baseline survey to inform how we prioritise our and experiences, supporting each other and activities and introduce new types of support building friendships. and an independently-assessed quality mark for We doubled the number of grants awarded to health information.
+We hosted virtual and in-person groups and events throughout the year, sharing expertise and resources and connecting members with others in the EB community.
+Our annual Members' weekend took place in-person for the first time since the pandemic.
+Members, their families, staff, volunteers, researchers, healthcare professionals and all involved in the event were pleased to be able to return to having the opportunity to meet and connect as a community, sharing knowledge and experiences, supporting each other and building friendships.